bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ---------------    --------------------------------------------------------------------
 Client             The device or user agent which interacts with the RadioTAG service

-Client identity    A RadioTAG identity associated only with a specific client and
+Client identity    An identity associated only with a specific client and
                    *not* with a user account

+CPA                Cross Platform Authentication, an open stadnard proposed by the EBU
+                   to provide a secure framework for authentication on devices such as smart radio and televisions.

-User identity      A RadioTAG identity where a client has been associated with a user
+User identity      An identity where a client has been associated with a user
                    account, and which can then be accessed from any client which has been similarly associated

-Grant              Temporary permission to request a service

-Scope              What a grant applies to

-Auth Token         An authorization token which permits you to create a tag
+Token              An authorization token which permits you to create a tag

 Unix Time          The number of seconds elapsed since midnight Coordinated Universal
                    Time (UTC) on January 1, 1970, not counting leap seconds